Case Study · AI · Teacher Tools

 Our early research showed that grading writing is one of the highest-friction tasks for teachers.
 Even committed teachers reported difficulty with limited time and providing individualized feedback consistently.
 Teachers who were less confident teaching writing often avoided assigning it at all, prioritizing easier-to-measure skill practice.
 One teacher interview emphasized that he "would not typically stray into writing…unless AI can grade it and ELA teachers trust it over 80% of the time."

 We began internal experimentation to see whether an LLM could evaluate student work reliably, how rubric-aligned feedback might be generated, and what level of accuracy was achievable with prompt engineering and curriculum input.
-Product, curriculum, and engineering collaborated to define the “surface area” that an MVP could reasonably support.
-These early constraints helped refine the ideation into a manageable product scope suitable for beta testing.
-We determined that we should focus first on a subset of writing (argumentative paragraphs) where grading criteria are explicit and structured and prioritize a lightweight experience that reduces friction for teachers rather than adding steps.
+I collaborated with a product manager, curriculum specialist, and engineers to define the "surface area" that an MVP could reasonably support.
+These early constraints helped refine the ideation into a manageable product scope suitable for beta testing: focus first on argumentative paragraphs, where grading criteria are explicit and structured, and prioritize a lightweight experience that reduces friction for teachers rather than adding steps.

 Designing the Experience

-Based on what we were hearing from teachers, we established some design principles to guide our outcome:
+Based on what we were hearing from teachers, we established design principles to guide our outcome:

 • Teacher-first: Teachers must always remain in control of grading decisions.